 Through these connections, we seek to uplift the importance of environmental, transportation, and decolonial justice by investing our gifts, passion, and commitment to our communities into this chapter.

-Natalia (she/her) is a Mexican-American daughter of immigrants.
+Natalia (they/them) is a Mexican-American daughter of immigrants.
 Currently residing in San Jose, the ancestral lands of the Tamyen tribe.
 Always keeping it real, unafraid to stand up for her beliefs and for other people on and off the bike.
-A member of the RAR Gravel team, typically unafraid to push herself to learn and always looking for people to join her in trying new things.
+Typically unafraid to push herself to learn and always looking for people to join her in trying new things.

 Christy (she/her) is a Filipinx-Salvadorean residing in the unceded ancestral lands of the Lisjan Ohlone people, commonly known as Oakland, CA. Her values are rooted in environmental sustainability and social justice, thinking in systems, and her radical lived experiences as a brown woman on a bike.
 Christy has led city-riding tutorials, bike maintenance pop-ups, and loves connecting to the land and its people.